abitha90/REI_ValidEnglishWords/README.md

 1. Integrartion with Cucumber for scenario based testing.
 2. Reduce memory footprint for combinations and permutations, by exposing results as a Stream.
 3. Add Performance tests on latency.
-4. Add Load Test
-5. Add exception tests.
+4. Add exception tests.
 I did not include exception tests, since we are using a Mock Dictionary.
-6. Add JavaDocs
+5. Add JavaDocs and checkstyle.